khoatran94/hangman_PyQt5/README.md

 <br/>

 ## Description
-Hangman is a simple word puzzle game where you guess letters one at a time to find the target word.
+Hangman is a simple word puzzle game where you guess letters one at a time to find the target word.\
 You have a maximum of 6 incorrect guesses (correct guess does not count towards "lives").

 ## Gameplay
 A virtual keyboard is presented for you.
-Pressed letters will be automatically disabled, so you don't have to mind them for the rest of the game
+Pressed letters will be automatically disabled, so you don't have to mind them for the rest of the game.\
+Two additional buttons ***New game*** and ***Show Result*** are also available.

+## Files
+hangman_controller.py: